Incoming Students Updates and Frequently Asked Questions

 - Where does my daughter find her ID #?

-- If Pirate Adventure is online, how will students get engaged with their advisers and classmates?
+- If New Student Orientation is online, how will students get engaged with their advisers and classmates?

 - How do students know what placement tests they have to take?